bahrus/xtal-material/README.md

 NB:  There are a number of [far](https://github.com/material-components/material-components-web-components) [more](https://vaadin.com/components/browse) [robust](https://www.webcomponents.org/collection/PolymerElements/paper-elements) alternative material design web components you should definitely check out.

-The total size of the text input component is ~3.5kb gzip minified.
-The components do not depend on Polymer, but they are able to partake in Polymer's powerful binding mechanisms.

 The text input also supports autocomplete / combobox functionality.
 It has a property, options, which expects the following interface: